 How reducing stress helped me reverse my fatty liver

 This is my personal story.
-While one can say that it’s not representative for the masses, I believe it is.
+While one can say that it’s not representative for generalization, I believe it is.

 Just like the fact that if I managed to reverse my fatty liver means that anybody can do it, it also means that anybody and everybody could suffer the same as I did.